Who is SRVENT?

 Identity became the launchpad for his career as SRVENT.
 Self-produced, mixed and mastered, it was proof that he could accomplish what he set out to do and it did nothing but propel him into further creative territory.
 He was suddenly in the realm of performing, and while he had some stage experience through various talent shows and the like, here he was performing poetic essays in front of audiences, working up a sweat and feeling the hit of connection that only a true artist knows.
 He was getting booked for the occasional festival and learning how to grow into his role as an independent artist.
 All the while he worked through various day-time jobs and being a full-time dad.
 There was, and is for SRVENT, rarely a dull moment…

 Classifying his music, however, has been an interesting process.
-His listeners are sometimes divided over what defines his music best because of its diversity but there is certainly some agreement.
+His listeners are sometimes divided over what defines his music best because of its diversity.
+Thankfully, there is some agreement.
 As SRVENT, his music is usually a blend of hyper-lyrical Hip-Hop mixed with wildly varying production.
 No two songs sound the same.
 His lyrics are deep and sometimes painfully honest, though not without some humour, and his live performances are always characterized by intense passion and energy.
 His music is rich in emotion and full of complex imagery.
 He approaches rap as a true story-teller, always infusing a cohesive narrative and doing his best to make it worth the time of his listeners.

 Going forward, SRVENT continues to engage on social media, perform, pump out new music (and videos), all the while as he works with other artists as an occasional producer and collaborator.
 He spends time otherwise doing commercial video work that, among many things, helps him continue to learn and grow in his ability to create meaningful art.